szymonhernik/homegrown-interdependence/content/en/dictionary/term-3 copy 4.md

 contributors: ["John Doe", "Jane Smith"]
 ---

-Content for Term 4 goes here.
+Example term for an encryption.